franciskershaw/game-of-fives/testing.md

 I elected to use icons in several of my buttons to add to the visual language of my site without realising that the lack of written content within them amounted to an accessibility error.
 To fix this, I included the aria-hidden='true' attribute to hide the icon from screen readers, and included the sr-only class to describe what the empty buttons were there to achieve.

 *Note - one contrast error was thrown after the inclusion of screen reader only spans within my mute button.
-I elected to ignore this as I don't believe the inclusion of a screen-reader only span should be subject to contrast requirements.*
+I elected to ignore this as I don't believe the inclusion of a screen-reader only span should be subject to colour contrast requirements.*

 ### Warnings